digitalocean/Kubernetes-Starter-Kit-Developers/09-scaling-application-workloads/hpa.md

 Please make sure to read and understand metrics server main purpose, by visiting the [use cases](https://github.com/kubernetes-sigs/metrics-server#use-cases) section from the main documentation (this is important as well).

 For custom metrics (anything else than CPU and memory), you can use [Prometheus](https://prometheus.io) via a special adapter, named [prometheus-adapter](https://github.com/kubernetes-sigs/prometheus-adapter).
-It means, you can scale applications on other metrics such as HTTP server number of requests for example, rather than CPU and/or memory only.
+It means, you can scale applications on other metrics such as the number of HTTP requests for example, rather than CPU and/or memory utilization.

 This tutorial will show you how to: